georgehara/Arca/README.md

 A class which can be marked for registration or configuration must:
 * Be public and concrete (= not abstract).
 * Have applied on it an attribute which derives from `ProcessableAttribute`; the attribute must be applied on the class, it's not enough to be applied on an ancestor of the class.
-* Optionally derive from `IProcessable`; any ancestor of the class may derive from this interface.
+* Optionally implement the `IProcessable` interface; any ancestor of the class may implement from this interface.
 The manager can be instructed to ignore this interface.

 ## PROCESSING WITH COMPLEX INPUT PARAMETERS